The 10 most shocking exclusions from World Cup squads

 Everyone knew what to expect from Jack Charlton’s Irish side, but dealing with it was another matter entirely.
 They had a direct and bracing style which plenty of more talented teams failed to cope with.

 Craft and subtlety weren’t high on the agenda, and skilful playmakers like Liam Brady suffered as a result.
-One of Ireland’s greatest ever players, he retired during qualification for the World Cup but then reversed his decision before the tournament, only to be left at home anyway.
+One of Ireland’s greatest ever players, he retired during qualification for the World Cup, but then reversed his decision before the tournament.

+Brady, however, was one of two players who stayed at home despite having taken part in some of the qualifiers, while Charlton took three uncapped players with him to Italy.
+Ireland reached the quarter-finals, where they were knocked out by hosts Italy.

 Paul Gascoigne (1998)

-Gascoigne was undoubtedly past his best in 1998, yet there was still a strong romantic appeal to the idea of taking the darling of Italia '90 (and leading light at Euro 96) to another World Cup.
+Gazza was undoubtedly past his best in 1998, yet there was still a strong romantic appeal to the idea of taking the darling of Italia '90 to another World Cup.
 His career had been blighted by injuries and personal demons, but he still had captivating ability with the ball at his feet.

 Roberto Baggio (2002)

 Baggio had unfinished business as far as the World Cup was concerned.
-He’d been to the previous three tournaments, once coming agonisingly close to success in 1994, and was hopeful of making it to a fourth.
+He’d been to the previous three tournaments, once coming agonisingly close to success, and was hopeful of making it to a fourth.

+A decisive missed penalty in the USA '94 Final shootout weighed heavily on his shoulders, and eight years on he was keen to make amends.
+After leaving Inter, Baggio had received lucrative offers from abroad but elected to stay in Serie A to boost his chances of being selected.

-The silky striker started the 2001-02 season at Brescia in fine fettle, scoring eight goals in his first nine matches – but then injury struck.
+The silky striker started the 2001/02 season at Brescia in fine fettle, scoring eight goals in his first nine matches – but then injury struck.
 He returned to save his club from relegation, but it wasn’t enough to convince Giovanni Trapattoni that he deserved a place at the World Cup.
-Supporters were devastated and Italy were eliminated by South Korea in the last 16.
+Supporters were devastated and Italy were eliminated in the second round.

 Romario (2002)